 Students are not permitted to register for courses with time conflicts.
 Although Minerva does not always flag the conflicts during registration, conflicts are not permitted.
-A conflict means that two courses have time conflicts either in the lecture times or tutorial times.
+A conflict means that two courses have time conflicts either in the lecture times, lab or tutorial.